DUNE-DAQ/docs/docs/packages/drunc/FSM.md

 Three configurations are currently available, they are defined in [in this file](https://github.com/DUNE-DAQ/daqsystemtest/blob/develop/config/daqsystemtest/fsm.data.xml):
 - `fsmConf-test`
     - This configuration is for test setup _anywhere_.
 With this configuration, you get:
-        - Asked by the run control for a run number (user-provided-run-number action) when you start: you need to provide `--run-number 1234`.
-You can also specify to `--disable-data-storage`, the `--trigger-rate` and whether the run is "PROD" or "TEST" with `--run-type`.
+        - Asked by the run control for a run number (user-provided-run-number action) when you start, you can also specify to `--disable-data-storage`, the `--trigger-rate` and whether the run is "PROD" or "TEST" with `--run-type`.
         - A simple thread pinning example running before and after conf, and after start.
         - A "consolidated" configuration saved in PWD with the run number in its filename.
         - A logbook.txt that doesn't say much beyond who started the run, the run number and time, and any message you leave at start.